dzchua/store-rest-api-advanced/readme.md

 # Advanced Store REST api

-Built with Marshmallow, E-mail confirmation and many more to come
+Built with Marshmallow

-Using localhost
+Flask-Marshmallow is used to defined the schemas.

+MailGun is used for e-mail confirmation.
+Every image is posted to file directory images/user_id.